YanziNetworks/gitlab-snippet/README.md

 This command takes the identifier of an existing snippet as an argument and will print out its raw content on the standard out.

+#### `search`

+This command searches for snippets matching the extended regular expressions passed through the options and prints their identifiers.
+Recognised options are:

++ `-t` or `--title` is the regex to match against the title of the snippet.
++ `-d` or `--description` is the regex to match against the description of the snippet.
++ `-f` or `--filename` is the regex to match against the filename of the snippet.
++ `-v` or `--visibility` is the regex to match against the visibility of the snippet.

 #### `details`

 This command takes the identifier of an existing snippet and prints out the